sighingnow/jekyll-gitbook/collections/_ml/2024-06-18-ml_systems.md

 - **Precision and Recall:** Measure the accuracy of positive predictions and the ability to find all positive instances.
 - **F1 Score:** The harmonic mean of precision and recall, providing a single metric that balances both.

 F1, precision, and recall are asymmetric metrics, which means that their values change depending on which class is considered the positive class.

 - **Area Under the ROC Curve (AUC-ROC):** Evaluates the trade-off between true positive and false positive rates.

+{% include ml_systems/roc.html %}

 - **Area Under the Precision-Recall Curve (AUC-PR):** Particularly useful for imbalanced datasets, focusing on the performance for the minority class.

+{% include ml_systems/pr.html %}

 **Data-Level Methods: Resampling**